CTXz/TinyWS2812/readme.md

 # Introduction

-The Tiny-WS2812 driver interface initially derives from the driver code of an open source WS2812 LED controller that I had worked on prior, and provides a nearly barebone interface to communicate with WS2812 LED strips.
+The Tiny-WS2812 driver interface initially derives from the driver code of an open source WS2812 LED controller that I had worked on prior, and provides a nearly barebone interface to communicate with WS2812 devices.

 The following platforms and frameworks are currently supported:

 * Barebone AVR
 * The Arduino Framework (Currently only AVR based (eg. Uno, Leonardo, Micro...))

 It has been developed out of the necessity to have an extremely light weight and flexible cross-platform driver that can be further abstracted and used troughout my WS2812 projects, particullary on MCUs with severe memory constraints (ex.
-ATTiny chips), where one cannot just define an RGB array equivalent to the size of the LED strip.
+ATTiny chips), where one cannot just define an RGB array equivalent to the number of LEDs.
 This drivers purpose is **NOT** to provide fancy abstractions and functions for color correction, brightness settings, animations etc.

 To summerize, this driver is inteded to: